Exclusive: Exxon agrees $4 billion sale of Norway oil and gas assets - sources

 Exxon is also considering selling its assets in the British North Sea after more than 50 years, industry sources told Reuters last month.

-Reporting by Ron Bousso and Shadia Nasralla, additional reporting by Nerijus Adomaitis in Oslo, Gary McWilliams in Houston; Editing by Elaine Hardcastle and Susan Fenton
+Reporting by Ron Bousso and Shadia Nasralla, additional reporting by Nerijus Adomaitis and Gwladys Fouche in Oslo, Gary McWilliams in Houston; Editing by Elaine Hardcastle, Susan Fenton and Alexandra Hudson